UW-INFO442-WI25/mo-cloud/docs/TestingProtocol.md

 - More than 40% of users encounter bugs or misoperations.
 - More than 25% of users are confused about the feature and need extra training to understand the feature.
 - The interactivity of the features is redundant and unclear, which decreases the overall user experience.
+- Sidebar menu with the phone-size cannot stick to the top and disappear/reappear when scrolling down/up [This is a bug.
+Solution (1): trying to change the mode of Sidebar toggle when it was closed, change the location of the sidebar menu form "fixed" to the "absolute" or "relative"; Solution(2): revise the Dashboardlayout.js and Sidebar.js to make sure that the sidebar menu when it was closed under the phone-size can acted as header that stick to the top but won't flowing at the page.]

 ### 3. Data integrity test
 #### Testing Steps